0d4vid/0d4vid.github.io/README.md

 - **Responsive Design**: Ensures compatibility across devices for web-based projects.
 - **Interactive Features**: Includes animations, dynamic effects, and user-friendly interfaces.
 - **Scalable Codebase**: Modular and reusable code to accommodate future expansions.
+- **Customizable**: Easily adapt the content, styles, and structure to fit your needs.
 - **Documentation**: Detailed documentation for each project to guide users and contributors.

 ---